Conversational Commerce agent developer's guide

 • conversation_id: You can store this unique ID in your browser session storage or similar client-side storage to maintain the conversational session with the server.
 This is crucial for distinguishing between multiple ongoing conversations for a single shopper.
 Your model retains context for a given conversation_id.
 Sending a new conversation_id starts a new session.
 It's recommended to define your session duration, such as 30 minutes of inactivity.

 • refined_search: This is a list of proposed refined search queries used to fetch the relevant search results.
-For SIMPLE_PRODUCT_SEARCH, it will always be a single query.
-For other LLM-answer seeking queries, it will be one or more.
+For SIMPLE_PRODUCT_SEARCH, it is always a single query.
+For other LLM-answer seeking queries, it is one or more.
 The refined_search queries can be used for calls to the core Search API (SearchService.Search) or can also be displayed to your user as suggestions.

 • conversational_text_response: Display this text to your user as the primary AI-generated response to their query.